vantage-sh/docs.vantage.sh/docs/network_flow_reports.md

 - Peer Resource UUID
 - Traffic Category

 You can filter and group by multiple criteria in Network Flow Reports.
-The following fields are available for filtering and grouping.
+Expand the box below to see all available filter and grouping criteria with a description of each option.

 <details>
     <summary>Click to view all fields</summary>